List of Jujutsu Kaisen characters: Toji Fushiguro

-Misato Kuroi (黒井美里, Kuroi Misato) is the caretaker and mother-figure of Riko Amanai after her family was killed in an accident.
-She is mostly a non-combatant dressed like a maid, which surprises her opponents as she also has fighting capabilities.

 Yuko Ozawa

-Yuko Ozawa (小沢優子, Ozawa Yūko) was Yuji's old classmate from Junior High School until she moved to Tokyo.
+Yuko Ozawa (小沢 優子, Ozawa Yūko) was Yuji's old classmate from Junior High School until she moved to Tokyo.
 She was a shy and quiet girl who was not confident with her physical appearance, but one day she overheard Yuji talking kindly of her, which made Yuko develop a crush on him.
 In the present day, she has lost weight and grown taller.
 When she saw Yuji was also in Tokyo, she asked Nobara about him, believing she has a chance with Yuji now with her new appearance.
 She later realized she was not so different from the people she did not like when Yuji could still recognize her even with her big change.
 She appears in the epilogue reuniting with Yuji.

 Saori

 Saori (沙織) is a young girl who moved to Nobara's village from Tokyo.
 Nobara greatly admired Saori and was even influenced by her personality.
 Nobara described her as a kind and beautiful girl, but was ostracized by the village because of her upbringing.
 She was forced to move back to Tokyo, leaving an upset Nobara behind.
 Presently, she is seen working in an office setting, wondering what Nobara is doing.